bdickason/bdickason.com/posts/the-best-product-books-posts.md

 <img src="{{ thumbnail }}">
 <div class="caption"><a href="https://www.youtube.com/watch?v=4U9MI0u2VIE" target="_new">Even l33t hax0rs read books on computers.</a></div>

-**What are the books, videos, or articles that changed the way you look at Product Management?
-I’d love to hear about them! [@bdickason](http://twitter.com/bdickason)**
+**What are the books, videos, or articles that changed the way you look at Product Management?**